smilejakdu/smilejakdu/README.md

-i want to be a scholar who love to learn rather than being a scholar so i've been always try studying about computer science also I am interested in web security and network security. how to get certificate and how to get the packet
+i want to be a scholar who love to learn rather than being a scholar so i've been always try studying about computer science also I am interested in web security and network security. how to get data and how to get the packet

 Currently studying Java Spring and DevOps